aerobatic/markdown-content/blog/2014/07/19/Securing an HTML5 Salesforce Connected App.md

 the different options available.

 _Note this post is specific to standalone connected Salesforce apps rather than Apex apps which runs atop the Force.com platform._

+__Update__: I wrote a follow-up post entitled [Building a Single Page App with AngularJS and the Salesforce REST API](https://developer.salesforce.com/blogs/developer-relations/2014/07/building-single-page-app-angularjs-salesforce-rest-api.html) on the [Salesforce Developer Blog that builds upon the security basics covered here and goes into more depth on how the rest of the Contacts sample apps is built.

 Our sample app, [Salesforce Contact Manager](https://sfcontacts.aerobaticapp.com/), simply displays all your Salesforce contacts as business cards.
 As always the full